khangb1910652/mobile-shop/README.md

 ## Step 2: Install the Database
 1. Start MySQL on the XAMPP application or another application that supports MySQL.
-2. Create a database named "nlcs."
+2. Create a database named "nlcs".
 3. Import the database using the SQL file provided in the project.

 ## Step 3: Install Yarn